AishwaryaJadhav9850/Sorting-Algorithm/README.md

 ## Merge Sort - Python Implementation
 [Merge Sort](https://github.com/AishwaryaJadhav9850/Sorting-Algorithm/commit/404026722c847fdf0b567d495020ceddb5caa32b)

-- Merge sort has a worst-case and average complexity of О(nLogn), where n is the number of items being sorted.
+- Merge sort has a worst-case time complexity of О(nLogn), where n is the number of items being sorted.

 - Merge Sort is based on recursion